Heartland Tech Weekly: How Duo Security built a $2.35 billion company in Ann Arbor

-Heartland communities now have another success story to cite when facing questions from skeptics about whether or not billion-dollar businesses can be built outside of Silicon Valley.
+Heartland communities now have another success story to cite when skeptics wonder whether billion-dollar businesses can really be built outside of Silicon Valley.
 Ann Arbor’s Duo Security last week announced that it was being acquired by Cisco for $2.35 billion.
-Considering that Duo, a security startup that develops enterprise multi-factor authentication solutions, was last valued at $1.17 billion — I’d venture that its investors are pretty happy with the outcome as well.
+Considering that Duo, a security startup that develops enterprise multi-factor authentication solutions, was last valued at $1.17 billion — I’d venture that its investors are pretty happy with the outcome, as well.

-It’s too early to tell just how much of a presence Duo will continue to have in Ann Arbor in the coming years, but Cisco said it remained “committed” to investing in Southeast Michigan, citing the area’s rich talent and infrastructure as positives.
+It’s too early to tell just how much of a presence Duo will continue to have in Ann Arbor in the coming years, but Cisco said it remains “committed” to investing in Southeast Michigan, citing the area’s rich talent and infrastructure as positives.

 I spoke with Duo Security cofounder and CEO Dug Song this week about the acquisition and Duo’s journey.
 Below are some highlights from our conversation: